hoop33/limo/README.md

 ## Contributing

+Please note that this project is released with a [Contributor Code of Conduct](http://contributor-covenant.org/).
+By participating in this project you agree to abide by its terms.
+See [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md) file.

 Contributions are welcome!
 Please open pull requests with code that passes all the checks.
 See *Building* for more information.

 ### Building